 Except for the Council chamber, which has limited access, all other areas of Cardiff city hall have wheelchair access.

-Actually, there is a wheelchair lift through which you can go to the ground floor as well as the first floor.
-Indeed, the city hall has disabled parking and toilet facilities.
+There is a wheelchair lift through which you can go to the ground floor and the first floor.
+Indeed, the city hall has turned off parking and toilet facilities.

 Conclusion

-In brief, Cardiff City Hall is the famous city hall and civic centre in Cardiff as well as Europe.
-The Cardiff City Hall is located at the heart of the city, and it is surrounded by many impressive buildings.
+In brief, Cardiff City Hall is the famous city hall and civic center in Cardiff and Europe.
+The Cardiff City Hall is located at the heart of the city, surrounded by many impressive buildings.

 Cardiff City is well known for its impressive buildings, landscaped gardens and broad avenues of trees.
-And Cardiff City Hall represents altogether in one place.
+Cardiff City Hall represents all of them in one place.

 Indeed, the city hall has historical yet exceptional exteriors and interiors, and more importantly, it is open to all.
-Moreover, you can not only explore it but also live your day out there by booking it for different occasions.
+Moreover, you can explore and live your day by booking it for different occasions.